TPS Consortium Logo

 Organization description

-The Harvard Graduate School of Education is an impact-focused professional school that is working to improve opportunities and outcomes for all learners by engaging the field to put powerful ideas into practice.
+This TPS project began at the Harvard Graduate School of Education (HGSE).
+HGSE is an impact-focused professional school that is working to improve opportunities and outcomes for all learners by engaging the field to put powerful ideas into practice.
 We do this by: preparing education leaders, researchers, and innovators, generating knowledge to improve outcomes, communicating, convening, and partnering with the field.
 For more than 100 years, the Harvard Graduate School of Education has prepared talented, passionate individuals to become transformative leaders in education. https://www.gse.harvard.edu/about

 Project description